VBTI-development/onedl-mmdeploy/docs/en/get_started.md

 # Get Started

-MMDeploy provides useful tools for deploying OpenMMLab models to various platforms and devices.
+MMDeploy provides useful tools for deploying OneDL Lab models to various platforms and devices.

 With the help of them, you can not only do model deployment using our pre-defined pipelines but also customize your own deployment pipeline.